Finding houseplants for your kitchen is easier than you think!

 I love having houseplants in our kitchen!
 It adds so much character and makes having fresh herbs on hand a breeze.
 Our kitchen has one large west-facing window above our sink, but we get a lot of ambient light coming from the south windows of our sunporch.

-Kitchens can have tricky environments — low light or harsh light, and fluctuating temperatures — so finding a houseplant that can thrive in this room can be difficult.
+Kitchens can have tricky environments low light or harsh light, and fluctuating temperatures so finding a houseplant that can thrive in your kitchen can be difficult.

 7 Houseplants That Would Love to Live In Your Kitchen

 Not only is the name is fitting for a kitchen houseplant, but this evergreen foliage plant is nearly indestructible.
 As it requires low light, the cast iron plant would be perfect on the floor.
 Sporadic watering works just fine for this hearty beauty, too.

 Named after its funky botanical nameZamioculcas zamiifoliathe ZZ plant can thrive in either low or bright light, but never direct sunlight.
 Water your ZZ plant based on the amount of light it receives; if it’s in low light, give it less water, and if it’s in brighter light, give it more water.
 It would look beautiful up on a shelf in your kitchen.

 Jade does well in warm, dry environments.
 You’ll notice that it shines in direct sunlight; you could place it near your sink or in another kitchen window.
 If your jade plant outgrows the sill, it could also look beautiful on the floor, a shelf, or countertop.